christiankhlee/CodeGenerationAIProject/README.md

 When prompted, enter a description for the code you want to generate.
 For example:
     ```bash
     "Generate a Python function that prints 'Hello, World!' to the console."
     The tool will return both the generated Python code and a docstring explaining the code.

 ## Example
     Input:
     "Generate a Python function that prints 'Hello, World!' to the console."

     Output:
     ```bash
         def print_hello_world():
             print("Hello, World!")

     print_hello_world()

     Generated Documentation:
+    ```bash
     """
     Prints 'Hello, World!' to the console.
     Usage:
         Call the function `print_hello_world()` to print the message to the console.